◎ China’s declining export surplus has affected the country’s foreign exchange earnings.

 According to official economic figures released near the end of September, China’s export surplus fell by a third in the first eight months of 2018 as compared to the previous year.
 China’s top three performing provinces by GDP, Guangdong, Jiangsu, and Zhejiang, all saw reduced export surpluses from a year ago.
 In 2017, exports from the three provinces accounted for 56.2 percent ($2.26 trillion) of the country’s total exports.

-China’s declining export surplus has affected foreign exchange earning ability.
+China’s declining export surplus has affected the country’s foreign exchange earnings.
 According to official data, China’s foreign exchange reserves fell by $51.741 billion and $74.432 billion in August and September respectively.

 The economic situation in Guangdong, Jiangsu, and Zhejiang is a bellwether of China’s economy on the whole.
 If current trends hold, China will not be able to withstand a trade war with the United States. (see here, here, and here)